-Squat briefs are a supportive undergarment designed to help improve your powerlifting performance by enhancing the compression forces on your lower body and providing additional support in the squat, deadlift and bench.
-They are designed to be worn during lifts and can serve as a valuable tool for new or experienced lifters alike.
+Squat briefs are supportive undergarments designed to help improve your powerlifting performance by enhancing the compression forces on your lower body and providing additional support in the squat… deadlift… and bench.
+They are designed to be worn during lifts and can serve as valuable tools for new or experienced lifters alike.

 Here’s the deal with squats: they are one of the most effective exercises a person can do to improve overall strength and muscle tone.
 Squats work your entire lower body as well as your core.

 They can also be very dangerous if you are doing them incorrectly.

 Squat briefs… or Power Y briefs… are a type of compression shorts that you wear when doing squats to reduce the risk of injury and increase comfort.
 How do they work?
 They help support your lower back… knees… and hips (the areas most susceptible to injury).